-This report is made solely to the members of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
+This report is made solely to the member of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.

-PRICEWATERHOUSECOOPERS PLT LLP0014401-LCA & AF 1146 Chartered Accountants MANJIT SINGH A/L HAJANDER SINGH 02954/03/2021 J Chartered Accountant
+PRICEWATERHOUSECOOPERS PLT LLP0014401-LCA & AF 1146 Chartered Accountants

+Kuala Lumpur 24 February 2021 MANJIT SINGH A/L HAJANDER SINGH 02954/03/2021 J Chartered Accountant